maricotagc/Selenium/README.md

 ![Id Example](https://github.com/maricotagc/Selenium/blob/master/images/id.jpg)
 4. Name - it may or may not have a unique value.
 If there are WebElements with the same name, the locator selects the first element with that Name on the page.
 Sintax: driver.findElement(By.name(“nameValue”))
 ![Name Example](https://github.com/maricotagc/Selenium/blob/master/images/name.jpg)
-5. Link Text - Sintax: driver.findElement(By.linkText(“textofLink”))
+5. Link Text - can only be used for elements that have an anchor(a) tag.
+Sintax: driver.findElement(By.linkText(“textofLink”))
 6. Partial Link text - Sintax: driver.findElement(By.partialLinkText(“PartialTextofLink”))
 7. Tag Name - Sintax: driver.findElement(By.tagName(“htmlTag”))
 8. XPath - Sintax: driver.findElement(By.xpath(“xpathValue”))